Instructor: Mrs. Jodie Morgenson (A.K.A. Mrs. M.)

-In honor of all of our brilliant differences, which include strengths, gifts, challenges, interests, and levels of readiness, there will be times when you and your classmates may be engaged in different activities.
-I will often pre-assess you to find out about these things.
+In honor of all of our brilliant differences, there will be times when you and your classmates may be engaged in different activities.
 On many days, all students will be engaged in the same text or task; on other days you will be able to choose what is best for you; and there will be times when I choose for you based on the pre-assessment information.
-There may be class periods when I work with individuals or small groups, so you may be working directly with me, with peers, or independently.
 Know that when you notice that you are reading a different text than your classmates, performing a different task than your neighbor, or turning in an assignment on a different due date than the rest of the class, this does not make one learner better than the other – only different!
 We have to give everyone what they need when they need it.

-If there is ever something you want me to know about your learning, please tell me.
+We avoid homework when we can.
 Sometimes we cannot complete everything that we need to in a single class period and in that case, homework may be assigned.
-When I give you homework, I will attach a due date to it.
 I realize that you have plenty of commitments that extend beyond my classroom, but I only give assignments that I feel will help you master the concepts and skills we are working on in class.
-I do not give “busy work.”
-Therefore, if I feel something is valuable enough to assign as homework, I expect it to be done on the due date.
-On some days, I may ask some of you to do one thing and others another.
-On other days, I may ask some of you to do something others won’t have to do (that day).
-This ties directly to what I said earlier about differing tasks.
+You won’t ever get “busy work” from me.

 If you know you will be absent, please work with me to get your work in prior to your absence or immediately upon your return.
 If you are in a sport or activity, or going on a family vacation, this policy is designed specifically for you (though there are other reasons why you might know of your absences ahead of time).
 If you are unexpectedly absent, please talk to me about what you missed and make-up deadlines.
 If you are absent for a significant period of time, I may draw up a work contract for us to ensure we are clear with a timeline for work to be made up.
 I will always work directly with you to negotiate a manageable make-up deadline.

-If you have a situation that will prevent you from completing something on time, please see me immediately.
+For now: If you have a situation that will prevent you from completing something on time, please see me immediately.
 I am a reasonable person, but I can only be reasonable if I have a clear picture of why you are unable to comply with the deadline.
-(Communicate; communicate; communicate. <— Have you noticed a theme emerging here?)

 There is much difference between imitating a man and counterfeiting him.